onflow/flow-go/pkg/language/docs/language.md

 Once deployed, the resource interface is available in the account's `types` object, which is how the deployed types are accessed.

 When deploying a resource or interface to an account, it is private by default, just like fields and functions within the resources.
 This is a second layer of access control that BPL adds to ensure that certain interfaces and resources are not available to anyone.
 The `publish` action can be used to override this access control and make certain subsets of the resources public.

 The `publish` operator is used to make the resource or interface type publicly available.
-After a resource or interface is published, any account can import it into a transaction and use it to import the type, call the functions defined in the resource at the owners address, or call the functions in an published interface in a resource that implements it.
+After a resource or interface is published, any account can import it into a transaction and use it to import the type, call the functions defined in the resource at the owners address, or call the functions in a published interface in a resource that implements it.

 ```bamboo,file=deploy-resource-interface.bpl